Parks and Gardens

 Many of Belfast’s tour operators and attractions have been recognised for their sustainability.
 Check out then green accredited and low impact visitor experiences.

 Escape to the unspoiled shores of Strangford Lough for an authentic Irish bread baking experience in Tracey’s Farmhouse Kitchen.
 You’ll join Tracey in her home, where you’ll be welcomed with the aroma of freshly made griddle breads, soda and wheaten, and a table laden with homemade treats – then have a go at making your own!
 The experience has a Green Tourism accreditation and is a great opportunity to get off the beaten track, meet locals and try something new.

 There’s no better (and cleaner) way to see the city than from two wheels!
 Go for a spin with Belfast Bike Tours and take in top landmarks including Titanic Belfast, the Big Fish, Belfast City Hall and Botanic Gardens, all while hearing little known facts about the city.
 You’ll also have a chance to stop at St George’s Market and sample tasty, local produce.

 There are a host of walking tours to choose from in Belfast, and each is as low impact and good for the environment as the next.
-Explore our maritime history on the free, self-guided Titanic Trail or choose a specialised guided tour such as Titanic Food Tours, If Building Could Talk tour or DC Tours.
+Explore our maritime history on the free, self-guided Titanic Trail or choose a specialised guided tour such as If Building Could Talk tours or DC Tours.

 Jurys Inn Belfast is a member of the Green Tourism Business Scheme and the hotel is committed to reducing the environmental impact of their operations through pro-active environmental and social policies.
 Jurys Inn Belfast is right in the heart of the city centre, making it the ideal base for exploring the city.